Updated 11th May 2023

 Returning to your home country

 There are currently no covid-related travel restrictions for entering the UK.
 We ask that you familiarise yourself with any entry requirements of your own home country if this is not the UK.

 While in Spain

-For some details of how your trip will run, please read our webpage Covid-19 & Your Holiday.
+For some details of how your trip will run, please read our webpage COVID-19 & Your Holiday.

-In the unlikely event that you develop Covid-19 symptoms or test positive for Covid-19 while in Spain, you will need to contact the regional health authorities for guidance.
-You may need to stay where you are until you test negative and you may also need to seek treatment in Spain.
+This may mean that you are not able to continue with your holiday.
+You may also need to seek medical treatment in Spain.
 We will assist you in making necessary arrangements if we can but any additional costs will need to be covered by yourself or your travel insurance.